dialogflow/dialogflow-android-client/README.md

 3. Import the **api-ai-android-master** directory.
 4. Open the SDK Manager and be sure that you have installed Android Build Tools 19.1.
 5. In the Project browser, open **apiAISampleApp/src/main/java/ai.api.sample/Config**.
 6. Towards the top of the file, you will see a declaration of a static final string called *ACCESS_TOKEN*.
 Set its value to be the client access token of your agent.
-Similarly, set the variable named *SUBSCRIPTION_KEY* to your subscription key.
 7. Attach an Android device, or have the emulator set up with an emulated device.
 8. From the **Run** menu, choose **Debug** (or click the Debug symbol).
 Choose your device.
 9. You should see an app running with three buttons: **Listen**, **StopListen**, and **Cancel**.